Shivram Mahadev Paranjape

-Shivram Mahadev Paranjape (Devanagari: शिवराम महादेव परांजपे; 27 June 1864 – 27 September 1929) was an eminent Marathi writer, scholar, orator, journalist and freedom fighter from Maharashtra.
+Shivram Mahadev Paranjape (27 June 1864 – 27 September 1929) was a Marathi writer, scholar, orator, journalist and freedom fighter from Bombay Presidency.
 He created unrest among the people of Maharashtrian against British rule through his popular weekly Kaal (meaning "Times" in Marathi) from 1898 to 1908.

 Early life

 Paranjape was born on 27 June 1864 in Mahad in Raigad district to a local practising advocate.
 After his primary education at Mahad, at 14 he attended secondary school in Raigad.
 He was highly impressed by his teacher Vishnushastri Krushnashastri Chiplunkar who had also inspired Lokmanya Tilak and Gopal Ganesh Agarkar to start their social and political career.
 In 1882 Paranjape moved to Pune to join New English School newly founded by Chiplunkar, Tilak and Agarkar.
 In 1884 he received the prestigious Jagannath Shankarsheth scholarship.
 In 1885 he spent his first year at Fergusson College moving to Deccan College to finish his B.A.
 In 1895 he received his M.A. from Bombay University.